feedhenry-training/Mapping-Example/README.md

 Overview
 ====================
 This app requests a set of placemarks from the server and displays them to the user on a map.
 This app has 3 packages to demonstrate that the developer isn't restricted with how the UI can be built.
-The 3 packages use the following UI contruction methods:
+The 3 packages use the following UI construction methods:

 * default: plain html and javascript
 * sencha: Sencha Touch UI Framework